samisquires/dig-eg-gaz.github.io/_pages/schema.md

 - notesCyprus: Notes from Cyprus
 - notesSudan: Notes from the Sudan
 - notesFayoum: Notes from Fayoum
-- notesOther: Notes from other places
+- notesOther: Notes from other places in Egypt

 ### Scope
 - advertisement